15 Favorite Cooking Gifts for Kids

 Nesting doll measuring cups will make pint-size bakers want to go elbow deep in flour.

-Tie one of these cuties around one of your cuties before things get messy.
-You’ll find loads of other affordable apron options on Etsy.
+Tie a pint-sized apron around one of your cuties before things get messy.
+You’ll also find loads of other affordable apron options on Etsy.

 Perhaps more of a family gift than a kid one, I’ve admired What I Eat for some time now (hint Mr. Mom’s Kitchen).
 Riveting and eye opening, this beautiful book showcases photos of what people around the world eat in a given day.